Sao Miguel (Azores) for Digital Nomads: The Ultimate Guide

 Ponta Delgada's architecture recalls the typical Portuguese colonial architecture, with cobblestone and narrow streets to wander around.

 For digital nomads, however, it is a great opportunity to see and experience something different.
-Here the man is simply a guest who has the duty to respect and preserve what nature has made available to him.
+Here you're simply a guest who must respect and preserve what nature has made available to you.

 The Azores were also once famous for whaling, but now people have learned how to live with them and are easy to admire all year round.